• Skip to primary navigation

 1. Evaporation – water evaporates into the air

-The sun heats water on land, rivers, lakes and seas and turns it into water vapour.
+The sun heats water on land, rivers, lakes and seas, turning it into water vapour.

 The water vapour rises into the air.